terra-money/wallet-provider/README.md

 Library to make React dApps easier using Terra Station Extension or Terra Station Mobile.

-# Warning
+# Version `3.0` update warning

-`@terra-money/terra.js@2.1.x` contains many breaking changes. `wallet-provider`, which relies on terra.js, also includes breaking changes.
+`@terra-money/terra.js@3.x.x` contains many breaking changes. `wallet-provider`, which relies on terra.js, also includes breaking changes.

 In most cases, there won't be a big problem, and if you're using TypeScript, you'll be able to track the API that's causing the problem through TypeScript Error.
 (And, I wrote a comment on the API corresponding to the breaking change.)